scala-steward/L-space/site/src/main/tut/design.md

     * Geo: Geometry (work-in-progress, open-for-suggestions)
     * Boolean
   * [Squants DSL (WIP)](https://github.com/typelevel/squants)

+## Graph model
+A graph exists of a data-space, name-space and index-space.

 ## Rationales
 This project is inspired by the [Apache Tinkerpop](http://tinkerpop.apache.org/) graph computing framework